CDP Questionnaires 2025 - What Corporates & SMEs Need to Know

 The Full Corporate Questionnaire 2025 – Structure and Scope

-• Requirements and Mandatory Information: Certain key data must be mandatory in the Corporate Questionnaire to achieve a score better than D. This includes the complete disclosure of Scope-1 and Scope-2 emissions, presenting a climate target, describing the risk management processes, and formal board responsibility for climate topics.
-Without these elements, the score usually remains low, as CDP has defined so-called Essential Criteria that must be met at least 3.
-In 2025, for instance, the specification of the reporting currency (question 1.2) was explicitly made mandatory to keep financial information consistent 4.
+• Requirements and Mandatory Disclosures: In the Corporate Questionnaire, certain key data must be disclosed to score better than a D. This includes, for example, the complete disclosure of Scope 1 and Scope 2 emissions, stating a climate target, a description of risk management processes, and formal board responsibility for climate issues.
+Without these elements, the score usually remains low, as CDP has defined so-called Essential Criteria that must at least be met 3.
+In 2025, for example, the indication of the reporting currency (Question 1.2) was explicitly made mandatory to maintain consistency in financial disclosures 4.

 The SME Questionnaire 2025 – Tailored for SMEs